airbytehq/airbyte/docs/contributing-to-airbyte/README.md

 ### Airbyte CI workflows
 * [Testing by SonarQube](sonar-qube-workflow.md)

+## Breaking Changes to Connectors

+Often times, changes to connectors can be made without impacting the user experience.
+However, there are some changes that will require users to take action before they can continue to sync data.
+These changes are considered **Breaking Changes** and require a

+1. A **Major Version** increase
+2. An Airbyte Engineer to follow the  [Connector Breaking Change Release Playbook](https://docs.google.com/document/u/0/d/1VYQggHbL_PN0dDDu7rCyzBLGRtX-R3cpwXaY8QxEgzw/edit) before merging.

+### Types of Breaking Change(s):
+A breaking change is any change that will require users to take action before they can continue to sync data.
+The following are examples of breaking changes:

+- **Spec Change** - The configuration required by users of this connector have been changed and syncs will fail until users reconfigure or re-authenticate.
+This change is not possible via a Config Migration
+- **Schema Change** - The type of a property previously present within a record has changed
+- **Stream or Property Removal** - Data that was previously being synced is no longer going to be synced.
+- **Destination Format / Normalization Change** - The way the destination writes the final data or how normalization cleans that data is changing in a way that requires a full-refresh.**
+- **State Changes** - The format of the source’s state has changed, and the full dataset will need to be re-synced

+### Checklist for Contributors

+First, ask yourself does your change correspond to any of the breaking changes above?

+If so then follow this checklist below

+- [ ] Apply the label breaking-change to your PR
+- [ ] Apply a Major Version bump to your PR.
+See [Semantic Versioning for Connectors](#semantic-versioning-for-connectors) for more information.
+- [ ] Prepend your PR title with the 🚨🚨 emoji.
+- [ ] Add a section to the PR description titled Breaking Change that describes why this is a breaking change, and if possible how you can migrate users and/or rollback
+- [ ] Assign an Airbyte Engineer through the `airbytehq/connector-operations` group and have them start the [Connector Breaking Change Playbook](https://docs.google.com/document/d/1VYQggHbL_PN0dDDu7rCyzBLGRtX-R3cpwXaY8QxEgzw/edit#)

 ## Contributing to documentation

 Our goal is to keep our docs comprehensive and updated.
 If you would like to help us in doing so, we are grateful for any kind of contribution: